 probably had a lot to do with this.

-been writing my dissertation for my MA, although it’s great to be on the home
+Lately, I’ve been writing my dissertation for my MA.

 As my dissertation